Rudymil/Route_Computation_Networks/Web_src/js/menu_editor.md

 /**
  * Send to the DB all the update for one type.
  * @param {string} type - Type of the GeoJSON to update.
+ * @return {number} resultat.responseJSON - Number of lines modified into the DB.
  */
 function send_ajax_update (type) {...}
 ```